OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 - **After Change**: Executes immediately after the update with the user's changes is done;
 - **Before Save**: Executes when an entity is saved.

-Other than these, there is a special entity behaviour that executes afterwards:
+Other than these, there are two special entity behaviours:
+- **Before Collection Entity Initialize**: Executes when a new entity is added to a collection, before its **Initialize** behaviour;
 - **After Save**: Executes after an entity is saved, asynchronously, by being put in an **outbox** and processed separately.

     After Save behaviours are _async_, and have a custom return type, which will be used like: